Goodbye Jimmy Reed: Cultural references

 Two lyrics in the song refer to 19th-century hymns: "Give me that old time religion, it's just what I need" is a reference to the traditional gospel song, "Old-Time Religion" (with its repeated chorus of "Give me that old-time religion"), and "Go tell it on the mountain, go tell the real story" refers to the African-American spiritual "Go Tell It on the Mountain".

 The line "For thine is the kingdom, the power and the glory" is a quote from the Lord's Prayer.

 In an online essay, Niall Brennan has argued that the song is actually studded with hidden references to the life and career of Dylan's friend Van Morrison.
 He cites, as examples, the song's opening line ("I live on a street named after a saint"), which seemingly echoes a sentence in Johnny Rogan's 2005 biography, Van Morrison: No Surrender: "Catholics all went to schools named after saints and Protestants went to schools named after streets"; as well as the use of the word "Proddy", a derogatory term for a Protestant as termed by Irish Catholics.

 Dylan scholar Laura Tenschert has pointed out another decidedly non-American source for one of the lyrics: "God be with you, brother dear / If you don't mind me asking what brings you here?" is a close paraphrase of a couple of lines from Act 2, Scene 2 of Les Femmes Savantes by Molière (as translated by Richard Wilbur).

 Live performances

 "Goodbye Jimmy Reed" received its live debut at the Riverside Theater in Milwaukee, Wisconsin on November 2, 2021, the first concert of Dylan's Rough and Rowdy Ways World Wide Tour.
+According to Dylan's official website, he has performed the song in concert 250 times as of April 2025.

+Notable cover

+Elvis Costello covered the song live on his Spring 2025 U.S. tour of North America with Steve Nieve.